A Few Good Men

 bbotzong

-Trivia: Aaron Sorkin wrote "A Few Good Men" on cocktail napkins while he was a waiter at the Palace Theater.
-He would scribble notes on the napkins when he had a chance and get home with his pockets stuffed with them.
+Trivia: Aaron Sorkin wrote dialogue and ideas for the original stage version of "A Few Good Men" on cocktail napkins while he was a waiter at the Palace Theater.
+He would scribble notes on the napkins whenever he had a chance, and get home with his pockets stuffed with them.

 wizard_of_gore